hzhec/JustDoughIt/README.md

 Run `npm install` to install the necessary node modules packages.<br>
 Run `npm run start` to start the app on http://localhost:4242

+Alternative, app is deployed on netlify - https://justdoughit.netlify.app/

 ### Technical Used
 - React created using vite
 - Firebase for data API